danschultz/stitch/README.md

     index.html
 ```

-To tell Spritely to generate a sprite sheet for all PNGs in `web/images/icons`, an HTML file must reference `web/images/icons.css`.
+To tell Spritely to generate a sprite sheet for all PNGs in `web/images/icons`, reference `web/images/icons.css` from an HTML file.

+The generated CSS file contains classes that reference each sprite within the sheet.
+For each image, a class with the naming convention `{folder-name}-{image-name}` will be generated.
+Each class sets the element's `background-image`, `background-position`, `width` and `height`.

-To use the icon sprites in `index.html`:
+Using the *star.png* and *info.png* sprites in `index.html`:

 ```
 <html>